3 Vital Agile Methodology Steps How Not to Bungle the Projects

 - it is useless to run over schedule – it may seem strange but it is so.
-Even if you have done your work scope earlier than it is expected, it does not make any sense because the project development is like the united system where every process depends on each other.
-But if you are always in a perfect timing, you can help your colleague with his work!
+Even if you have done your work scope earlier than it is expected, it does not make any sense because the project development is like a united system where every process depends on each other.
+But if you are always in perfect timing, you can help your colleague with his work!

 - do not forget about the project documentation writing!
-Agile really appreciates turnkey projects which are easy to be monitored and supported in future, so do not ignore such a part of the development.
+Agile really appreciate turnkey projects which are easy to be monitored and supported in future, so do not ignore such a part of the development.

 Step 3.
 Product releases

 When the project has its certain completed part that can function by itself, it is the time to make a release.
-The whole team and all the specialists and stakeholders, involved in the project creation, present their product to the customers and tell how it works.
+The whole team and all the specialists and stakeholders, involved in the project creation, present their product to the customers and tell them how it works.

 During this stage, the main thing is to make everything on time and not to miss all the necessary requirements of the project received from the customer.
 Indeed, the company is waiting for their completed product – and they definitely want to see it as the dream comes true.
 So do not get your customers down with their expectations!